ELECTRONICA-2501/ELECTRONICA-2501.github.io/README.md

 # HELLO

-## My name is Sal Jimenez and I am a Computer Engineering undergrad, DreamUS Scholar, SHPE & IEEE Memeber, and an ambitious learner.
+## My name is Sal Jimenez and I am a Computer Engineering undergrad, DreamUS Scholar, SHPE & IEEE Member, and an Ambitious Learner.

 ## My background is centered around where Hardware and Software intertwine.
 Operating Systems, Machine Learning, and Computer architecture are what really interest me.